Are you considering a career in veterinary medicine?

-A typical day in the life of a veterinarian working with small animals includes educating pet owners about preventative animal health care such as their pet’s life stage requirements, nutrition, parasite prevention and oral care, performing examinations, diagnosing and treating patient health problems, vaccinating pets against various diseases, treating and dressing wounds, surgery and euthanasia.
+A typical day in the life of a veterinarian working with small animals includes educating pet owners about preventative animal health care such as their pet’s life stage requirements, nutrition, parasite prevention, performing head-to-tail examinations, diagnosing and treating patient health problems as well as vaccinating pets against various diseases.

 Veterinarians have the option to focus on preventative animal health care in companion or large animal practices or specialize in certain areas such as radiology, cardiology, dentistry, dermatology, oncology, internal medicine and surgery.